jsiek/deduce/README.md

     unfinished proof:
         true

-Deduce expanded the definition of `length` in the currect goal, changing `length(empty) = 0` to `0 = 0`.
+Deduce expanded the definition of `length` in the correct goal, changing `length(empty) = 0` to `0 = 0`.
 In particular, Deduce noticed that `length(empty)` matches the first clause in the definition of `length` and then replaced it with the right-hand side of the first clause.
 Deduce then simplified `0 = 0` to `true`.
-In general, whenever Deduce sees an equality with the same left and right-hand side, it automatically simplies it to `true`.
+In general, whenever Deduce sees an equality with the same left and right-hand side, it automatically simplifies it to `true`.

 To finish the proof, we just need to prove `true`, which is accomplished with a period.